 Where to find remote workers

 Now that you know who you’re looking for, how do you find them?
 Hands down, word of mouth is the best way to go!
 Look for people in your networks… people you already know and trust.
 Friends of friends.
 If you don’t have anyone in your networks, try sites like Upwork, Freelancer, and Guru.
+Click HERE for a complete list of online work sites.

 What to look for in a great remote worker